influxdata/telegraf/plugins/inputs/influxdb_listener/README.md

   tls_cert = "/etc/telegraf/cert.pem"
   tls_key = "/etc/telegraf/key.pem"

+  ## Optional tag name used to store the database.
-  ## If the write has a database on it then it should be kept
+  ## If the write has a database in the query string then it will be kept in this tag name.
-  ## for metrics further on.
-The database will be added as a tag.
   ## This tag can be used in downstream outputs.
-  keep_database = true

-  ## Optional tag name used to store the database if you want to change it to something custom.
-  ## If not set it will be "database"
+  ## The default value of nothing means it will be off and the database will not be recorded.
-  ## Only used if keep_database is set to true.
-  # database_tag = database
+  # database_tag = ""

   ## Optional username and password to accept for HTTP basic authentication.
   ## You probably want to make sure you have TLS configured above for this.